Code-Institute-Submissions/NatThomson-mp1-plumbing_DecResub/README.md

 bug 1 - navbar collapse was not working in browser - FIX needed to add jquery cdn

-bug 2 - space on left and right of pages not clearing -
+bug 2 - space on left and right of pages not clearing - FIX needed to add .no-gutters to bootsrap rows

 bug 3 - nav bar background color appearing underneath navbar on contact and testimonials pages - UPDATE fixed on testimonials page by removing 'bg-light' but same fix does not work on contact page